 He particularly enjoyed the work on the Capsim Capstone project, noting that the experience gave him a tremendous understanding of the intricacies of business in many areas, including finance, cross-functional alignment, and competitive analysis.

-Before Almaimani begins his Ph.D. studies this fall, he has another important milestone to celebrate: the birth of his first child.
+Before Almaimani began his Ph.D. studies in the fall of 2013, he had another important milestone to celebrate: the birth of his first child.